 The forests of Amazonia — the vast Amazon River basin and the Guiana Shield in South America — are rapidly vanishing.
 Nearly 6,000 square kilometers (3,600 square miles) of forests were lost in 2015 in the Brazilian Amazon alone.
 If this continues, humanity faces the irrevocable loss of one of the great harbors of biodiversity, fresh water and climate resilience: Forests alone provide 30 percent of the solution to climate change.

 The next five years are critically important for Amazonia.
 Increasing global demand for resources risks further deforestation that places the region, its people and the world at risk.
-With this in mind, Conservation International and its partners is pursuing an ambitious strategy to sustain nature in Amazonia so it can continue to sustain us all.
+With this in mind, Conservation International and its partners are pursuing an ambitious strategy to sustain nature in Amazonia so it can continue to sustain us all.

 Unsustainable agricultural expansion, road development and extractive industries are unnecessarily destroying the forests of Amazonia and the services they provide (such as flood control and carbon storage).
 Human activities have already removed 10 percent of the Amazon rainforest, an area twice the size of Texas.

 Conservation International’s goal: to achieve zero net deforestation in Amazonia by 2020 to protect essential resources, mitigate climate change and increase prosperity for people.

 Breaking Conservation News